monash-emu/AuTuMN/README.md

 pluggable API to other system.
 Applied to tuberculosis.

 # TODO
+- add markers to GTB graphs to indicate target values
 - uncertainty for economics
 - intervention uncertainty
 - automatic calibration